-With more than six months since the private sector off-payroll (IR35) reforms were implemented, we look at the impact on contractors and how they can work both inside and outside IR35 compliantly via a dual solution.
+With several years now having passed since the private sector off-payroll (IR35) reforms were implemented, we can now see more clearly the impact on contractors and how they are working both inside and outside IR35 through a dual solution.

-There can be no doubt that the reforms, which were applied to the private sector from April 2021 onwards, have meant that many individuals and companies have had to rethink their hiring strategies and policies.
+There can be no doubt that the reforms, which were implemented in the private sector from April 2021 onwards, have led many individuals and companies to rethink their hiring strategies and policies.

-We’ve already started to see the real impact of IR35 on the contracting industry, which has come with changes to the ways contractors are working, and ongoing confusion for some on what the rules mean for them.
+We’ve seen a lasting impact of IR35 on the contracting industry, which has led to changes in how contractors work and ongoing confusion for some about what the rules mean for them.

 Here, Clarke Bowles, Director of Strategic Sales at Parasol Group, highlights how to know whether you should be working inside or outside of IR35, and why many contractors are keeping their options open and choosing to do both.